Fixed-Displacement Pump (IL)

 Details

-The lower threshold of the permissible inlet or outlet pressure of the pump.
+The lower threshold of the allowable pressure at the pump inlet or outlet.

 Dependencies